fpgaminer/scumm-rust/README.md

+## Compilation and Running

+To compile the wasm module, run `wasm-pack build`.
+To run, use `npm run dev` which starts a local server.

 ## TODO

 [ ] Lifetime handling is a mess; most every using clones, Rc, RefCell, etc. Need to go through and optimize.